harvardinformatics/website/content/jbrowse.md

 ## Running JBrowse on the FASRC Cluster using Open OnDemand

-A JBrowse instance can be launched on the FASRC cluster using the Open OnDemand web portal ([https://vdi.rc.fas.harvard.edu/](https://vdi.rc.fas.harvard.edu/)).
+A JBrowse instance can be launched on the FASRC cluster using the [Open OnDemand web portal](https://docs.rc.fas.harvard.edu/kb/virtual-desktop/) ([https://vdi.rc.fas.harvard.edu/](https://vdi.rc.fas.harvard.edu/)).
 From the menu bar, select *Interactive Apps > JBrowse*.
-The web form will be used to submit a SLURM job that runs on a compute node (see [https://www.rc.fas.harvard.edu/resources/running-jobs/#Slurm_partitions](https://www.rc.fas.harvard.edu/resources/running-jobs/#Slurm_partitions) for a list of some the commonly-available partitions; lab-specific partitions may also be specified, as well as a comma-separated list of partitions that SLURM may consider when scheduling the job).
+The web form will be used to submit a SLURM job that runs on a compute node (see [https://docs.rc.fas.harvard.edu/kb/running-jobs/#Slurm_partitions](https://docs.rc.fas.harvard.edu/kb/running-jobs/#Slurm_partitions) for a list of some the commonly-available partitions; lab-specific partitions may also be specified, as well as a comma-separated list of partitions that SLURM may consider when scheduling the job).
 The custom JBrowse Singularity container image runs the [lighttpd](https://www.lighttpd.net/) web server, which requires only a single processor core and minimal memory (256 MB is requested for the purpose SLURM job scheduling).

-In the "path of a JBrowse data directory" textbox, enter the absolute path to the desired JBrowse data/ directory created previously, then click "Launch".
+In the "path of a JBrowse data directory" textbox, enter the absolute path to the desired JBrowse data/ directory containing the config.json (if using JBrowse 2) or tracks.conf (if using JBrowse 1) created previously, then click "Launch".
 Once the JBrowse job has been scheduled and the JBrowse instance started on a compute node, a "Connect to JBrowse" button will appear; click to open JBrowse in a new tab.

 ## Support

 For assistance with launching JBrowse on the FASRC cluster, please submit a [help ticket](https://portal.rc.fas.harvard.edu/rcrt/submit_ticket).

-JBrowse bug reports/feature requests may be submitted to the [JBrowse issue tracker](https://github.com/GMOD/jbrowse/issues) on GitHub.
+JBrowse bug reports/feature requests may be submitted to the [JBrowse 1 issue tracker](https://github.com/GMOD/jbrowse/issues) or [JBrowse 2 issue tracker](https://github.com/GMOD/jbrowse-components) on GitHub.

-For general JBrowse questions, see the [JBrowse Gitter chatroom](https://gitter.im/GMOD/jbrowse) and the [gmod-ajax mailing list](https://sourceforge.net/p/gmod/mailman/gmod-ajax/).
+For general JBrowse questions, see the [JBrowse Gitter chatroom](https://gitter.im/GMOD/jbrowse).